-Enterprise, small and medium-sized companies can benefit greatly from SOGo, not just because it is open-source, but because it has been battle tested in dozens of enterprise around the world, and it is packed by a strong community of developers and pro-users.
+Enterprise, small and medium-sized companies can benefit greatly from SOGo.
+It is not just because it is open-source, but because it has been battle tested in dozens of enterprise around the world, and it is packed by a strong community of developers and pro-users.

-CattleFish supports TEXT, HTML and media rich email messages.
+CuttleFish supports TEXT, HTML, and media rich email messages.
 It also features an informative dashboard.